-Sergei Parajanov House-Museum
+Sergey Parajanov House-Museum

-Sergei Parajanov was a Soviet Armenian film director, screenwriter and artist who made seminal contribution to world cinema with his films Shadows of Forgotten Ancestors and The Color of Pomegranates.
+Sergey Parajanov was a Soviet Armenian film director, screenwriter and artist who made seminal contribution to world cinema with his films Shadows of Forgotten Ancestors and The Color of Pomegranates.
 Parajanov is widely regarded as one of the most influential filmmakers of his time in cinema history.

 Sergey Paradjanov was the author of several film-masterpieces which brought him world praise: "Shadows of Forgotten Ancestors" (1964), "The Colour of Pomegranates" or "Sayat-Nova" (1969), "The Legend of Suram Fortress" (1985) and "Ashik-Kerib" (1988).
 Parajanov’s contribution to the art of cinema is first and foremost his original poetic film-language, highly valued by his contemporaries.
 His aesthetic system also includes plastic art, based on traditions of Armenian, Eastern and European art.